Classicalization of Quantum State of Detector by Amplification Process: Classical Limit of Quantum State

-This is in accordance with the idea that coarse-grained measurements give rise to classical behaviour~\cite{Kofler}.
+In the appendix, we demonstrated how such a noisy, top-flat distribution destroys the interference in all bases. \\

-We proved that this noisy, top-flat distribution destroys the interference effect in all bases in the appendix. \\ But how the classical state (\ref{N}) is realized in the first place?
+Such an ansatz has been justified in different contexts.
+Kofler and Brukner suggested that ``coarse-grained measurements'' give rise to classical behavior~\cite{Kofler}.
+Also, Zhuang and co-workers employ a similar notion, called continuous variable ``information scrambling'' to characterize macroscopic systems~\cite{Yao}.
+Scrambling refers to the dynamical delocalization of quantum information over an entire system's degrees of freedom.
+More relevant to our work, Rossi and co-workers demonstrated that the classical limit of a macroscopic system is mathematically well-defined, if the system exhibits some global symmetry~\cite{Rossi}.
+In the short-time regime, it is the symmetry under the permutation of different modes, which is realized as ``narrow energy spectrum'' condition.
+This condition is reflected as a ``top-flat'' distribution in our work. \\ But how the classical state (\ref{N}) is realized in the first place?
 The recent advances on quantum description of realistic amplifiers, motivated us to look at the classicality of amplified states.
-Amplification process not only amplifies the input signal but also adds noise to the input state, producing a macroscopic signal which is noisy at the microscopic scale, and yet having well-defined pointer position state at the coarse-grained macroscopic scale.
-It is worth mentioning that the resulting amplified state is not in an equivalent form to a thermal coherent state.
+Amplification process not only amplifies the input state at a price of adding noise, producing a macroscopic state which is noisy at the fine-grained microscopic scale, and yet having well-defined pointer position at the coarse-grained macroscopic scale.
+It is worth mentioning that the resulting amplified state is not equivalent to a thermal coherent state.
 Therefore, it is intriguing to see if, unlike a thermal coherent state, its probability of being found in a superposition state, vanishes.
-Before investigating this problem let us briefly review the amplification process.
+Before investigating this idea, let us briefly review the amplification process.